- Swiss testing laboratory

 - Evaluating the effectiveness of preservatives and antimicrobial agents in product formulations.

-Microbe Investigations Switzerland has incorporated fully equipped bio-suites and analytical facilities for microbial enumeration tests.
+At MIS, we offer precise and compliant USP 61 testing services.
 We also perform USP 60 and USP 62 tests to assess the growth of specific microorganisms in non-sterile products.
 Our experts understand the client’s needs and expectations first and take complete responsibility to provide reliable and accurate results.

 Contact our experts now to discuss your Microbial enumeration test requirements and other related antimicrobial tests.